vpolk4/vpolk4/README.md

 -  A strong foundation in Networking and Security.
 I currently have CompTIA Security Plus and CCNA.
 -  I’m looking to learn more about the cloud.
 I am currently building a (mini) SOC & Honeynet in Azure (w/ Live Traffic)
  - AWS, Linux, Python, CI/CD- These are what I want to gain deep extensive experience in over the next 2 years.
+-  Let's talk about security, networking, my recent projects and even my journey into working into the Cloud.
 -  How to reach me: vpolk14@outlook.com
-- ⚡ Let's talk about security, networking or some of my recent projects.